-Attribute Labels GES
+Attribute Labels 1988- Later

 No Person Injured/Property Damage Only Crash 0

 Number of Known Injured х

 No Person involved in the Crash 98

 All Persons in Crash are Unknown If Injured 99

-Note that this translation will need to be modified for 2010 to account for "Not Reported".
-All GES.Person records linked to the person are used.
-If there are no records, then the value is assigned 98.
-If the SAS code for Person.INJ_SEV is 9 for all persons in the crash, then the value is 99.
-If not, the value assigned is the number of GES.Person records where the SAS code for Person.INJ_SEV is between 1 and 5.
+All Person records linked to the crash are used.
+If there are no records, then the value 98 is assigned.
+If the SAS code for Person.INJ_SEV is 9 (or 7 in 2010) for all persons in the crash, then the value is 99.
+If not, the value assigned is the number (count) of Person records where the SAS code for Person.INJ_SEV is between 1 and 5.